ursatile/jsray/04-shapes.md

 {% include_relative examples/04-shapes/modules/shapes/sphere.js %}
 ```

-All the sphere actually needs to do is override the `findIntersections` method from the `Shape` base class, and provide the code that'll find intersections between a ray travelling through space, and the surface of a sphere.
+All the sphere actually needs to do is override the `intersect` method from the `Shape` base class, and provide the code that'll find intersections between a ray travelling through space, and the surface of a sphere.
 Each ray will intersect the sphere in zero, one, or two places.

 The intersections here are the roots of a quadratic equation - the thing you probably learned in high school and though you'd never use again.
 Just in case you've forgotten, here's the Quadratic Formula Kitten to remind you: